Skip to main content

 • Therefore, the memory at the reset vector, where the CPU expects its very first instruction, contains random garbage.

-• If the first instruction is garbage or invalid, the CPU usually triggers a fault, like an illegal instruction exception and crashes immediately.
+• If the first instruction is garbage or invalid, the CPU may execute undefined instructions, trigger an invalid opcode exception, or simply hang.

 • The CPU cannot safely execute empty or random RAM.
 We need a valid instruction already in RAM at the reset vector.